connellboyce/My-Resume/README.md

 (484) 753-2339  -  cpb22@psu.edu  -  linkedin.com/in/connellpboyce  -  github.com/connellboyce

 ## Education
-The Pennsylvania State University, University Park, PA Bachelor of Science in Information Science and Technology
+The Pennsylvania State University, University Park, PA, Bachelor of Science in Information Science and Technology
 - May 2021 (Expected)
 - Major GPA: 3.49